JanneKiiskila/scripts/changelog/bugfixes/2021-12-22-fix-dev-container.md

-- dev container: Fix github URL for coreos-overlay and portage-stable to use repos from flatcar-linux org directly instead of relying on redirects from the kinvolk org.
+- dev container: Fix github URL for coreos-overlay and portage-stable to use repos from flatcar org directly instead of relying on redirects from the kinvolk org.
 This fixes checkouts with emerge-gitclone inside dev-container.
-[PR#194](https://github.com/flatcar-linux/scripts/pull/194)
+[PR#194](https://github.com/flatcar/scripts/pull/194)